LovellOduor/arstore/README.md

 ## TESTING
 The project requires Vuforia SDK as a dependancy to perform Ground Plane detetion.
+I developed and tested it on Unity version 2022.3.19f1.

 ### Unity Editor
 On the editor ground plane detection does not work, so Vuforia provides a document with a ground plane marker as a substitute.
 Simply printout the groundplane marker or open the pdf on your phone and align it towards the Unity editor camera